 Depending on how well the Fund performs, the Investment Manager may be entitled to receive a performance fee which is payable by the Fund.
-The five-year average of the performance fee charged by the Fund is 0.00% p.a., or \$0 based on a \$50,000 investment.
+The average annual performance fee charged by the Fund is estimated to be 0.02% p.a. or \$10 based on a \$50,000 investment.
+In accordance with the Corporations Regulations, this estimate is an average of the performance fees charged by the Fund since inception using actual performance history from inception up to 30 June 2024.
+Please note that the performance fees disclosed above are not a forecast as the actual performance fee for the current and future financial years may differ.

 The performance fee is equal to 15% of the Fund's outperformance (net of management fees) relative to its Benchmark return, multiplied by the NAV of the Fund.
 The performance fee is calculated and accrued each Business Day.
-The Benchmark used for calculating the performance fee is the MSCI All Country World Net Index in AUD.
+The Benchmark used for calculating the performance fee is the MSCI World Net Returns Unhedged.
 If the Benchmark ceases to be published, we will nominate an equivalent replacement index.